nordic-institute/X-Road-Security-Server-sidecar/doc/security_server_sidecar_user_guide.md

 xroad-proxy-ui-api               RUNNING   pid 476, uptime 0:15:55
 xroad-signer                     RUNNING   pid 472, uptime 0:15:55
 ```
-- Ensure that the Security Server user interface at https://SECURITYSERVER: &lt;ui port&gt; (**reference data: 1.3**) can be opened in a web browser.
-To log in, use the account name and password chosen during the installation (**reference data: 1.5; 1.6**).
-While the user interface is still starting up, the web browser may display a connection refused -error.
+3. Ensure that you can open Security Server user interface at https://SECURITYSERVER: &lt;ui port&gt; (**reference data: 1.3**) in a web browser.
+To log in, use the account name and password you set during the installation (**reference data: 1.5; 1.6**).
+While the user interface is starting up, the web browser may display a connection refused -error.

 # 4 X-Road Security Server Sidecar initial configuration
-During the Security Server initial configuration, the server’s X-Road membership information and the software token’s PIN are set
+The server’s X-Road membership information and the software token’s PIN are set during the Security Server initial configuration.

 ## 4.1 Prerequisites
-Configuring the Security Server assumes that the Security Server owner is a member of the X-Road.
+The Security Server owner has to be a member of the X-road to configure the Security Server.

 ## 4.2 Reference data
-ATTENTION: Reference items 2.1 - 2.3 in the reference data are provided to the Security Server owner by the X-Road central’s administrator.
+ATTENTION: The X-Road central’s administrator provides the reference items 2.1 - 2.3 in the reference data to the Security Server owner.

 **Ref** | **Value**                                               | **Explanation**
 ------ | -----------------------------------------                | --------------------------------------------